alexpolt/alexpolt.github.io/src/lenin.md

   in the previous century (and others before, but no the global scale) who raised the questions of equality and social justice.

-  I was doing a [lights demo][d] and as a result made a WebGL rotating statue of Valimir Lenin.
+  I was doing a [lights demo][d] and as a result made a WebGL rotating statue of Vladimir Lenin.
   Best viewed in fullscreen.